 At Hawley School, a positive home and school connection is valued and encouraged by staff and parents.
 Hawley's PTA (Parent Teacher Association) provides tremendous opportunities for parents to become involved in our school.
 Our parent community supports education and continually seeks ways to enhance our programs.
-The PTA sponsors Cultural Arts programs for students, guest speakers for parents, events for families such as the Ice Cream Social and International Dessert Night, and Book Fairs to support literacy.
-In addition, our PTA has worked collaboratively with the staff to promote our yearly "One School One Read" event.
-This six-week initiative supports reading as well as provides a common experience for families.
+The PTA sponsors Cultural Arts programs for students, guest speakers for parents, events for families such as the Ice Cream Social, International Dessert Night, and Book Fairs to support literacy.
+In addition, our PTA has worked collaboratively with the staff to promote our yearly Literature Week event.
+This weeklong initiative supports reading as well as provides a common experience for all students.
 Literacy, music, and art-related activities are included as part of this initiative.
-In addition, this past April the PTA supported our Literature Week featuring Len Cabral, a storyteller, and author David A. Adler.
+In addition, this past April the PTA supported our Literature Week featuring Antonio Rocha, a storyteller, and authors David Shannon and Jon Sczeiska.
 Parent volunteers assist teachers during center activities, field trips, and classroom celebrations.
 Volunteers provide support to our Library Media Center and Computer Lab.
 Parent involvement is critical to the success of Hawley School.
 Each year, parent volunteers are recognized for their support at a breakfast.
-Close to 200 volunteers were celebrated during the 2011-2012 School Year.
+Close to 200 volunteers were celebrated during the 2012-2013 School Year.
 Ongoing communication is provided by a school-wide newsletter twice per month, as well as weekly communication by teachers.
 Teacher newsletters regularly provide parents with information about instruction and upcoming units of study.
 Important messages and homework assignments are posted daily on our teacher websites.
 The school website provides parents a wealth of information.
 Parent/teacher conferences are scheduled formally two times per year in November and March.
 The staff is more than willing to meet with parents apart from the formal conferences.
 Interim Reports and Progress Reports are issued three times per year.
 At Hawley, we believe that promoting and celebrating the involvement of parents in their children's education provides the best possible learning environment.